nyu-wireless/mmwsdr/Lessons for RFSoC/README.md

 ### Structure of the course

-- Lesson 1: Plugging and setting up the FPGA Board
+- Lesson 1: Plugging and setting up the RFSoC
 - Lesson 2: Setting up a TCP connection between the host computer (Client) and RFSoC (Server)
+- Lesson 3: Installing VIVADO
+- Lesson 4: Basic Vivado and Pynq tutorials

 ### Working with the RFSoC 2x2 remotely